wp-plugins/currently-reading/readme.txt

 1. Unzip the `currently-reading.zip` file.
 2. Upload `currently-reading.php` to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Use the "Currently Reading" widget.
+4. Use the "Currently Reading" widget (found under Appearance -> Widgets).

 **Upgrade**